simonerom/iotex-docs/README.md

 ## Build and Run

 ### Standalone Mode
-The simplest way to get started with IoTeX software package is to run it in stand-alone mode for demonstration and testing purposes.
+The simplest way to get started is to run it in stand-alone mode for demonstration and testing purposes.
 "Stand-alone" indicates a single node comprises the entire blockchain by itself, which generates a new block, validates the block, and adds the block to the blockchain.
 This simple mode allows user to quickly launch and test a blockchain with a single computer/node, without requiring much hardware resources.

 #### From the Source